 We mentioned earlier that almost any manager or team lead can become a coach.
 But only with the right tools, guidance, and training.
 They essentially need to be developed themselves.

 At Saberr, we offer all of this and more.

-In fact, we offer bespoke leadership development programs that combine experiential coaching—such as leadership masterclasses, one-to-one coaching and team coaching—with digital coaching.
+In fact, we offer bespoke leadership training programs that combine experiential coaching—such as leadership masterclasses, one-to-one coaching and team coaching—with digital coaching.